joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Adapting Hot Reloading

 This API can also support [React Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh).
-Here I developed a compiler plugin: [babel-plugin-jsx-sfc](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc), because it has to transform the runtime code into a format recognized by the [Babel plugin of React Fast Refresh](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js).
+It has a compiler plugin: [babel-plugin-jsx-sfc](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc), because it has to transform the runtime code into a format recognized by the [Babel plugin of React Fast Refresh](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js).

 ### How about the performance

-Another purpose of compiler [babel-plugin-jsx-sfc](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc) is performance optimization.
+Another purpose of the compiler [babel-plugin-jsx-sfc](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc) is performance optimization.
 This can make its performance similar to regular React components.

 #### Benchmark